 This is important because I believe mild tinnitus often is the brain simply filling in from a hearing deficit at certain and often specific frequencies.
 This is the volume of tinnitus most frequently researched and studied in labs.
 But my office wasn't a lab.

 There's always someone with a compelling story.
-I have trained four talented colleagues in the U.S. who can help at the level of therapy and work with you with lifestyle process changes on the telephone or skype.
+I have trained a handful of talented colleagues in the U.S. who can help at the level of therapy and work with you with lifestyle process changes on the telephone or skype.